dshanske/Static-Maps-API-PHP/README.md

 * `location` - optional - Free-form text that will be geocoded to center the map.
 Not needed if specifying a location with the latitude and longitude parameters, or if a marker is specified.
 * `marker[]` - Specify one or more markers to overlay on the map.
 Parameters are specified as: `key:value;`.
 See below for the full list of parameters.
 * `path[]` - Specify one or more paths to draw on the map.
 See below for the full list of parameters to draw a path.
+* `polyline` - Alternative to path, this allows for a path to be specified as an encoded polyline, allowing for shorter URLs.
 * `bezier` - Specify a bezier curve to your path.
 25 will give you a nicely curved line.
 [More Info](https://aaronparecki.com/2017/01/02/6/day-13-curved-map-lines)

 ## Markers